What is the difference between the Undergraduate College Admissions Office and the School of Professional and Graduate Studies?

 Transfer applicants to the B.S. in Nursing program are not required to have any 'pre-requisites'.
 Our Mid-Manhattan site located on the upper east side of Manhattan, offers the B.S. in Nursing degree program as well as the Post-Master's Nursing Education program.
 Some non-degree programs are available at the Mid-Manhattan site.

 Applicants to the B.S. in Nursing program in Manhattan must have at least 60 'transferable' credits to qualify for admission to the nursing program in Manhattan.
 These credits can be in almost any area of study.
 The Mid-Manhattan site serves as a degree completion program for B.S. in Nursing students.
 Therefore, the beadth and depth of elective and core classes that are available in Riverdale are not available in Manhattan.
 As a result, applicants to this site must meet the 60 credit minimum transfer requirement.

 Many schools have pre-requisites for admission to their nursing programs such as requiring the completion of Anatomy and Physiology and Chemistry.
-Does the School of Professional and Continuing Studies have the same requirements?
+Does the School of Professional and Graduate Studies have the same requirements?